Gesee-y/Cruise/src/plugins/README.md

 ```

 Except that you're not limited to components, you can for example use it for safe access to a SceneTree.

 Then the dependency DAG and resource DAG are used to compute the final execution order of the systems.
+Both graphs are dynamic.
+You can change dependencies between systems at runtime and the data they access but it's recommended to do it in one phase then at the next call to `update` the graph will detect the changes and recompute the correct order.